 Most people who research reverse mortgages come away thinking they understand how the product works.
 They understand about half of it.

-This page covers the complete picture — how funds are received, how interest builds, how repayment actually works in practice, what "term" really means, and how Canada's four lenders differ in ways that compound quietly over 15 years.
+This page covers the complete picture — how funds are received, how interest builds, how repayment actually works in practice, what "term" really means, and how Canada's major lenders differ in ways that compound quietly over 15 years.

 The half most people have right: no monthly payments, home stays yours, repaid when you sell or pass away.
 What tends to get missed is the half where the real decisions live — and that's what this page is for.